 - Treat teams in different locations as equals.

 - Take care of yourself and take time off when you need it.

-Sumant Kowshik and Nick Timmons work at Personify.com.
-They have developed technology to remove a user’s background from their webcam and project the user’s image on their screen in real time.
-So if you’re giving an online training or presentation, you can actually stand in front of your slides as if you were presenting on stage in person.
-The effect is dramatically more engaging.
+NICK TIMMONS is the director of sales at Inc.Personify Inc., where they’ve developed technology to remove a user’s background from their webcam and project the user’s image on their screen in real time.
 When they started, they recruited new hires from the local university.
-As people grew older, they wanted to move to new locations and the company wanted to support that.
+As people grew older, they wanted to move to new locations – and the company wanted to support that.
 Their company has teams in the United States and Vietnam.

 - Use video technology.

 - Share the burden of late or early meetings because of time zones.

 Podcast production by Podcast Monster